-Having climbed Cradle Mountain a few times, Barn Bluff looked like a good alternative for a day-trip.
+Barn Bluff is great alternative for a day-trip, if you’re already been to Cradle Mountain – or just want to avoid the crowds in summer.
 It’s Tasmania’s fourth-highest peak, and looks like a barn… This is my second attempt; I’d tried just over a year ago and was thwarted by the weather.
 (Despite having wet-weather gear, I wasn’t equipped to deal with driving sleet and turned back at Kitchen Hut.)

 Today starts ominously overcast.
 I start pretty early as I’ve got an evening flight out of Launceston.
-I’m staying nearby, at the Cradle Mountain Highlanders cottages just outside the park (I prefer to stay at the very basic Waldheim Cabins which are inside the park, but none were available).
-So it’s a short drive to the start of the track at Ronny Creek, and I set off at 6:30am.
+I’m staying nearby, at the Cradle Mountain Highlanders cottages just outside the park so it’s a short drive to the start of the track at Ronny Creek, and I’m on the track at 6:30am.

 After 3.6km the track reaches an exposed and often windy plateau and from here it’s fairly flat, sometimes on boardwalk and sometimes on gravel.
 The morning is still very misty, which brings out the autumn colours in the deciduous beech, or fagus.